 Thank you for your hospitality!
 Salaam Alekum!

-Jacob William Lee Introduction: In September I will be 60 years old.
-I am married to Carol Ann for 34 years and have three grown children with two married.
-We have four beautiful grandchildren back in Texas USA.
+Jacob William Lee Introduction: I was born in September of 1955.
+I was married to Carol Ann on July 10,1981.
+We have three grown children with two married.
+We have seven beautiful grandchildren back in Texas USA.
 I grew up on an Iowa farm and worked as a builder in my 20’s.
 I went to University in my 30’s and received a Bachelor’s Degree.
 In my 40’s I received a Masters Degree in Educational Leadership.
 I was a teacher and headmaster for many years as well a pastor in our local church in Texas.

 When I was 20 years old I became a true follower of Jesus.
 Jesus took away my shame and debt of sin through His sacrificial blood.
 Jesus has delivered me from the power of evil and has given me abundant life.
 I was raised in a religious home.
 I used to try to be a good person, so I could please God.
 However, I was never quite good enough.
 One night, after having read our Holy Book, the Bible, to help me fall asleep, I had an experience of God’s forgiveness of my sins and I knew God wanted me to have a relationship with Him and live for His glory.
 Even at that time I had a feeling that God wanted me to tell others about Him who have never heard about His forgiveness.
 I was overwhelmed because I knew God is holy and I was not.
 It was a joyful experience to know that a Holy God would want me to be in a relationship with HIM.